TheDublord/Pi-Tools/README.md

 # Pi-Tools

 A repo containing helpful scripts for your Raspberry Pi.
 No garuetees that theyll work for everyone, but if you have an issue, do let me know.
+The goldof these scripts is to be self contained and not rely on outside programs other than the ones provided by default with Raspian.
 # Pi Infoz

 Simply run this program.
 Shows basic stats of the Pi.
 Includes time, tempatures, IPs, and CPU Usage.